lennart-finke/lennart-finke/README.md

 ### About Me

 Hello and welcome to my Github page!
 I study statistics at ETH Zürich and like to write open source for fun.
-Sometimes programming is also my job, either employed by places like the Bosch Group and Göttingen University (where I did an undergraduate math degree) or as an independant grant recipient.
-Some favourite topics of mine include silly CLI applications, statistics, alignment and learning languages.
-Feel free to reach out or contribute!

 ---